 Ethanol Pricing Issues.
-From a national perspective, the ethanol industry is still nascent.
-As a result, marketing channels, pricing arrangements, and distribution networks are still evolving with both the rapid growth in production and the federally mandated use requirements.
-In early 2006, several market circumstances combined to push ethanol prices to levels substantially above gasoline prices (see Figure 2).
-In May, the spot market price per gallon for ethanol reached \$3.75 in Chicago and \$4.50 in New York, while the monthly average ethanol rack price, f.o.b.
+From a national perspective, marketing channels, pricing arrangements, and distribution networks are still evolving in an attempt to keep up with the ethanol industry's rapid growth in production and the federally mandated use requirements.
+These circumstances can contribute to substantial price volatility.
+For example, in early 2006, several market circumstances combined to push ethanol prices to levels substantially above gasoline prices (see Figure 2).
+In May 2006, the spot market price per gallon for ethanol reached \$3.75 in Chicago and \$4.50 in New York, while the monthly average ethanol rack price, f.o.b.
 Omaha, reached \$3.58 in June 2006.

 These price surges generated considerable concern among consumers regarding possible price manipulation in the marketplace and the reliability of ethanol as a fuel source.
-However, a review of the circumstances suggests that two market phenomena appear to be the behind the rise in ethanol prices and the ethanol-to-gasoline price disparity - the general price rise in petroleum and natural gas markets,16 and the elimination of the oxygen requirement for reformulated gasoline (legislated by the Energy Policy Act of 2005, P.L.
-109-58), which resulted in a rapid shift from MTBE to ethanol by the automotive fuel industry and pushed near-term demand substantially above available ethanol supplies.17
+However, a review of the circumstances suggests that two market phenomena appear to be the behind the rise in ethanol prices and the ethanol-to-gasoline price disparity - the general price rise in petroleum and natural gas markets, 17 and the elimination of the oxygen requirement for reformulated gasoline (legislated by the Energy Policy Act of 2005, P.L.
+109-58), which resulted in a rapid shift from MTBE to ethanol by the automotive fuel industry and pushed near-term demand substantially above available ethanol supplies.18